rakshith332/Task-Manager-React-app/README.md

 4. Screenshots: Three screenshots showcasing the task list view, task creation form, and responsive design.
 5. Technologies Used: A list of the main technologies and libraries used in the project.
 6. Project Structure: The directory structure of the project.
-7. Contributing: Guidelines for contributing to the project.
 8. License: The MIT license information.
 9. Contact: Your contact email address for questions or suggestions.